 The interior polyester fabric mesh couples insulation and wicking power in a breathable package.
 The material is thin enough to off-load heat, especially when it's really cold outside.

 The super breathable liner that wicks away sweat easily.

 You'll find great breathability throughout the face fabrics of this jacket.
 In addition, ventilation is offered in the pockets.
 The pockets are not lined with any additional fabric and open up to the liner of the jacket, offering more places to ventilate heat if temps outside start to heat up or if the terrain kicks back.

 Style & Fit

-The construction is quite plain in it's design with subtle features that add to its flattery.
+The construction is quite plain in its design with subtle features that add to its flattery.
 While the back of the jacket features a wide stitching pattern, that creates a wide diagonal pattern that commences at a flattering seam, offering a trim, yet, simple look.
-The sides of the jacket, throughout the arms, and down to the hips have a strip of non-pattern while the front also features a wide diagonal stitching pattern, that changes direction at the breast.
+The sides of the jacket, throughout the arms, and down to the hips have a strip of non-pattern, while the front features a wide diagonal stitching pattern that changes direction at the breast.
 The two-toned coloring from the interior to the exterior of the jacket offers nice contrasts that make this jacket look high-quality and well-crafted.

 A look at the great fit and style of this breathable jacket.
 This is a 5'6", 145 lb, medium build tester.

 The fit is stretchy and versatile.
 Our 5'6 main tester weighs in at 145 pounds, with a medium build, and found the size small to be perfect and well fitted.
 A larger size would offer more layering potential, but the size is more or less true to fit.